 When faced with decisions on major life purchases – house, car, building purchase, even expensive remodels or repairs – most of us responsible adult chiropractors tend to do some comparison shopping.
 We may go out and get three or four quotes, make a list of the pros and cons and then pick the best choice, right?

 Wrong.
 While most consumers think they are making buying decisions based on logic, marketing research shows that we actually buy based on emotion.
-While this is bad news on the spending front, it can be even worse news when the same is applied to our earning power.
+While this is bad news on the spending front, it can be even worse news when the same is applied to the earning power of our businesses.

-Unfortunately, the vast majority of chiropractors I observe at work in their clinic are doing just that with their exam billing and coding.
+Emotions unfortunately work their way into how the vast majority of chiropractors choose their exam or E/M codes.
 In other words, they do not make their coding choices, which directly affects their billable services, based on logic, coding rules or any sort of methodical guidelines.
 In fact, most of the time, chiropractors choose their codes based on emotion.
 (If it’s any consolation, my former life as an Insurance Claims Analyst confirms that MD’s do this too)

-In other words, some chiropractors “feel” that the depth of their probing, the length of their history and the thorough nature of their examination warrants a higher level code.
+On one side of the fence, chiropractors often “feel” that the depth of their probing, the length of their history and the thorough nature of their examination warrants a higher level code.
 Others let the emotions of fear overcome them and they feel that they want to stay “under the radar” so they choose a low level code for their services.
 Still others shoot straight down the middle, feeling safe and a little bit savvy that they are not part of either extreme.
+Regardless of their reasons, there are several problems here:

-Lately, I have been speaking to more chiropractors who are down coding out of audit fear.
-With the threat of a Medicare and other third party post-payment audits looming, coding in the middle or at the bottom doesn’t raise any flags, right?
-Perhaps but perhaps you are just robbing yourself of income you deserved.
+The problem is compounded by those DC’s who down-code their services out of audit fear.
+With the threat of post-payment audits looming, coding in the middle or at the bottom doesn’t raise any flags, right?
+Perhaps, but perhaps you are just robbing yourself of income you deserved.

 Regardless of whether he is under-billing, over-billing or billing accurately, the facts are that someone has to be at the top of the bell curve and someone has to be at the bottom.
 Rather than try to constantly base your decisions on hitting the “sweet spot” of the curve and landing square in the middle, perhaps it’s time to actually learn about what you are doing.